Layalchristine24/Layalchristine24.github.io/content/blog/20230416_plausible/index.md

 to start measuring site traffic metrics for my personal website built with [Hugo Apéro](https://hugo-apero-docs.netlify.app).
 However, I did not find any clear description about the installation process.

-That is why I would like to share with you my experience in this article.
+That is why I would like to share my experience with you in this article.

 ### Why choose Plausible Analytics over Google Analytics?

 #### Context
-In 2022, some countries prohibited the use of [Google Analytics](https://analytics.google.com/analytics/web/provision/#/provision) as they considered it as unlawful and violating the [General Data Protection Regulation (GDPR)](https://gdpr.eu/what-is-gdpr/#:~:text=The%20General%20Data%20Protection%20Regulation,to%20people%20in%20the%20EU.).
+In 2022, some countries prohibited the use of [Google Analytics](https://analytics.google.com/analytics/web/provision/#/provision) since they considered it as unlawful and violating the [General Data Protection Regulation (GDPR)](https://gdpr.eu/what-is-gdpr/#:~:text=The%20General%20Data%20Protection%20Regulation,to%20people%20in%20the%20EU.).
 This is the case of [France](https://www.cnil.fr/en/use-google-analytics-and-data-transfers-united-states-cnil-orders-website-manageroperator-comply), [Italy](https://www.cpomagazine.com/data-protection/italy-bans-google-analytics-over-improper-eu-us-data-transfers/), [Austria](https://matomo.org/blog/2022/01/google-analytics-gdpr-violation/) and [Denmark](https://cookie-script.com/privacy-laws/danish-dpa-outlaws-using-google-analytics), among others.
 More details can be found on [this webpage](https://plausible.io/blog/google-analytics-illegal).